Nek5000/Nek5000/README.md

 4. Periodically, changes made in our Nek5000 repo should be pulled back into your branch by `git pull`.
 5. If there are no merge conflicts, go to the next step.
 In case of conflicts edit the unmerged files in question.
 Merge conflicts are indicated  by the conflict marker `<<<<<<<` in your file.
 If you are done with all files, run `git add .` and do a `git commit` to indicate that all conflicts have been resolved.
 6. Assuming you are happy with your change, run `nekgit_push` to create a request on GitHub to merge your changes.
 Now you should be able to see your pull request on GitHub.
 The core developers will review your change and discuss potential modifications.
 We cannot consider your merge request if it is outdated or does not pass the regression tests.
 Please include a short-test in case of a new feature.
 When your pull request was merged or closed, you can delete your branch (created in step 1) with `nekgit_rm <my branch name>`.
-7. You may want to set your working directory back our latest develop branch.
+7. You may want to set your working directory back to our latest develop branch.
 To do this just run `git checkout develop; git pull`.
 After your pull reqest was merged, you have to update your local develop branch again (git pull) to see your change.

 ## Code Structure